 - whether certain situations or experiences can trigger your episodes (for example, you might find that getting very little sleep while going through a stressful life event could trigger an episode of mania)

 What’s normal for you can also change over time.
 However, many people find that:

-- mania starts suddenly and lasts between two weeks and four or five months • depressive episodes can last longer – sometimes for several months.
+- mania can start suddenly and last between two weeks and four or five months

 It’s also common to have stable or neutral periods in between episodes.
 This doesn’t mean that you have no emotions during this time – just that you’re not currently experiencing mania, hypomania or depression, or that you’re managing your symptoms effectively.
 You might find you feel stable for years in between episodes, although for some people periods of stability can be much shorter.

 “It’s a lot harder coming to terms with being stable […] than I could have imagined.
 I’ve had to struggle with a ‘new’ identity and way of life after spending so many years thinking the ups and downs of bipolar are ‘normal’.”